 As you age, your priorities will most likely change as well.
 The type of flooring you needed when you first moved into your home may not be the same flooring that fits your needs now.
-It’s important to evaluate your needs and be prepared to ask the right questions.
+It’s important to evaluate your needs and be prepared to ask the right questions to your local experts in flooring.

 Principles for Safe Flooring

-You will want to consider different characteristics of flooring, but there are also important design practices to think about as well.
-When you install new flooring, ensure there are few transitions across different types of flooring and that the transition is smooth.
+Consider different characteristics of flooring, but there are also important design practices to think about as well.
+When you install new flooring, ensure there are few transitions across different types of flooring and that the new installation is smooth.

 Best Flooring Options

-There are a few great flooring options Carpet Weaver’s offers that fit not only important criteria you should consider, but we want to focus on the type of flooring look you prefer for the different living spaces in your home.
+There are a few great flooring options Carpet Weaver’s offers that not only fit important safety criteria, but also focus on the type of flooring look you prefer for every living space in your home.

 Luxury Vinyl Plank Flooring